mugishajosue3/Taskforce-BudgetSync/README.md

 - Plan to learn Redux for state management.
 - Explore other UI libraries such as Material UI and Chakra UI.
 - Make the app mobile responsive using CSS media queries or TailwindCSS.
-- Add a backend to BudgetSync, using a database (most likely MongoDB) to store data instead of local storage.
+- Add a backend to budgetSync - Code of Africa GmbH, using a database (most likely MongoDB) to store data instead of local storage.

 ---